-On the contrary, the implementation of astrological market trading rules and strategies inspired by astrological data associations will quickly spoil the rule set and the behaviour of market participants so these algorithms are not really suited for stock market predictions unless a very small number of participants are aware of such predictive algorithms and are keeping said algorithms secret (which can only work for so long before the cat is out of the bag and everybody else starts using them).
+On the contrary, the implementation of astrological market trading rules and strategies inspired by astrological data associations will quickly spoil the rule set and the behavior of market participants so these algorithms are not really suited for stock market predictions unless a very small number of participants are aware of such predictive algorithms and are keeping these algorithm secrets (which can only work for so long before the cat is out of the bag and everybody else starts using these).

 This kind of technology is traditionally divided into a three steps process: